(SEC) is a voluntary alliance

 9-42 THE BROADWAY PLANS

-You can also now donate safely via our Paypal account by following this link
+You can also now donate safely via our Paypal account by following the link below.
+Even if you don't have a Paypal account, it is now possible to pay using your credit or debit card using that link.

 SEC has recently contacted our supporters and previous donors again to collect the donations required to fight the plans for 9 - 42 The Broadway.

-As of today, we have received £24,000 However we now need more funds so we may hire in expert witnesses.
+As of today, we have received just over £27,000 so are approaching our original target.
+However we may now need a few more funds so we may hire in the expert witnesses.

 A copy of the information we have sent to our supporters can be seen HERE and there is even more below or via the 9-42 The Broadway link in the lefthand column of this page